 If I went to a store and asked to get a prepaid phone, the first thing I am going to look at are the prices, and whether it is on a monthly value plan, or pay only as needed.
 A monthly value plan is when you pay for the service every month before you actually begin to use it.
 However, if you’re one of those people who don’t always use a phone every month, you can set up an as-needed arrangement.
 This is when you manually add credit to use the service whenever you need it the most.
 Since you’re paying for the services before you actually use them in these two examples, they are both called prepaid.
 Now, here’s what happens if you don’t pay for the next month, or if your minutes or whatever runs out.
 Since it is prepaid, they won’t charge you anything, since you had used something which you had paid for in advance.

 Here’s another little concept that people usually don’t tell you about.
 Let’s say that you found a really neat gadget that you just had to get, but it was way out of your budget.
 Normally, a post-paid arrangement would be made.
 But, did you know that you can sometimes pay the amount in smaller chunks and then get the item?
 Well, that is actually possible.
 This is called a layaway.
 The downside to this is that you will most likely have to pay a deposit to ensure that the seller will not give the item to someone else.
+They will only hold it to you for a short amount of time, so you’ll have to be quick about it.
 It’s much like reserving your place at a hotel.
 The good news is that if you approach this carefully, you can also do this with some medical and cosmetic procedures not covered by insurance.

 Now, here’s how postpaid really works, because it has some unique properties that are not found in prepaid concepts, whether this applies to limited or unlimited services.
 Think about it this way.
 Calling, texting, and data are all considered services that rely on an underlying infrastructure.
 A plan is a set of one or more services.
 You have a plan consisting of all three, unlimited calling and texting (within the US), and a certain number of GB in data).
 Before we get onto the slightly confusing concept of postpaid products and services, though, here’s a bit of a history lesson on how the consumer credit information industry began.